Aliya-Tariq/TickTickLife/README.md

 <div align="center">

-**🚨 WAKE UP CALL: What if I told you that you're unconsciously giving away 3–5 years of your precious life to mindless scrolling, binge-watching, and other time-wasting habits? **
+🚨 WAKE UP CALL: What if I told you that you're unconsciously giving away **3–5 years of your precious life** to mindless scrolling, binge-watching, and other time-wasting habits?

+**TickTick Life** is part productivity tool, part psychology experiment, and part wake-up call.
+It calculates your estimated remaining lifespan—then shows you how much of it you’ll lose to daily habits like scrolling, sleeping, working, and... existing.

 [![Live Demo](https://img.shields.io/badge/🌟_Live_Demo-Try_Now-18C3B9?style=for-the-badge)](https://effortless-dragon-41a868.netlify.app/)
 [![GitHub Stars](https://img.shields.io/github/stars/Aliya-Tariq/tickticklife?style=for-the-badge&color=FFD369)](https://github.com/Aliya-Tariq/TickTickLife)